fenguoerbian/RGames/README.md

 You can set and play the game all by yourself.
 And I also provide a very rudimentary AI.

 My girlfriend Lin Shuai is the one and only beta tester.
-Although she thought this game is stupid, she made some valid suggestions.
+Although she thinks this game is stupid, she offered some valid suggestions.
 For instance, she demands a graphical interface which is currently out of my reach.
 Later I will consider adding this feature.

 ## Tic Tac Tou
 The up-coming game will be the retro tic tac tou.
 I did write one in C when I learnt that language according to the classic textbook *Beginning C: From Novice to Professional*.
 I suppose it wouldn't be very difficult to write an R version of it.